Encrypting Heroku Redis with Your Encryption Key

 $ aws kms disable-key --key-id CMK_ARN

-Once we receive notification of the key disablement, there is a 10 minute waiting period before action is taken.
-This is to ensure accidental changes to the key status do not unnecessarily alter resources that depend on the key.
+When we receive notification of the key disablement, there’s a 10 minute waiting period before action is taken.
+This waiting period is to ensure accidental changes to the key status don’t unnecessarily alter resources that depend on the key.

 $ aws kms enable-key --key-id CMK_ARN